.png)

 Dan Rizzuto is the Founder, President, and CTO of Nia Therapeutics, where he is building the world’s first personalized neurostimulation system for memory loss.
 He developed the company’s core technology at the University of Pennsylvania with Dr. Michael Kahana and has led large-scale neurotechnology efforts at Northstar Neuroscience, the Swedish Neuroscience Institute, and the Allen Institute for Brain Science.

-Neurotechnology, McGovern Institute at MIT & Investigator at HHMI
+Neurotechnology, McGovern Institute, MIT & Investigator, HHMI

 Ed Boyden is the Y. Eva Tan Professor in Neurotechnology at MIT, an HHMI and McGovern Institute investigator, and leader of the Synthetic Neurobiology Group, where he develops powerful tools to understand and repair the brain.
 His work spans advancing neural technologies, revealing fundamental brain mechanisms, and laying foundations for biologically accurate brain simulations.